Update: Click here for more fabulous Brussels Sprouts Recipes.

 - additional salt and pepper to taste

-- Preheat oven to roast at 375°F. Lightly oil a sheet pan.
+- Preheat oven to 400°F. Lightly oil a sheet pan.

 - Peel the outer, bruised layers of the brussels sprouts off.
 Trim the ends, then cut brussels sprouts in half or quarters (for small brussels sprouts, cut them in half, and for large brussels sprouts, quarter them for more even cooking).